MEMBERSHIP

 - Life Insurance

-A Commercial General Liability (CGL) policy protects your business from financial loss should you be liable for property damage or personal and advertising injury caused by your services, business operations or your employees.
-It covers non-professional negligent acts.
-Understanding this coverage is an important first step in managing CGL risks.
+A Commercial General Liability (CGL) policy protects your business from financial loss if you are liable for property damage, bodily injury, or personal and advertising injury caused by your services, business operations, or employees.
+It covers non-professional negligent acts, making it a foundational part of managing your business risk.

-A CGL insurance policy will usually cover the costs of your legal defense and will pay on your behalf all damages if you are found liable—up to the limits of your policy.
-CGL coverage is one of the most important insurance products, due to the negative impact that a lawsuit can have on a business and because such liability suits happen so frequently.
-Standard CGL includes:
+A CGL insurance policy typically covers the costs of your legal defense and pays damages on your behalf if you are found liable—up to your policy limits.
+CGL is one of the most important insurance products because liability suits are common and can have a significant financial impact on a business.
+Standard CGL policy include:

 Depending on your type of business, you may want to consider additional liability coverage that is not part of commercial general liability insurance.
 Talk with your insurance professional, risk manager and/or legal counsel regarding the types of coverages that you may need.
 The following is not exhaustive, but key types of insurance to consider include: